Human anatomy atlases, a micro-anatomy atlasm a first aid atlas.

 Taxonomic information about mammals, plus the American Society of Mammalogists’ Mammalian Species accounts.

 information on 65,000+ plants, animals, and ecosystems of the United States and Canada.

 names and bibliographic origins of the genera and subgenera in zoology from the tenth edition of Linnaeus 1758 to the end of 2004.

 People, Biodiversity and Ecology:

-access to publications from UNESCO programs on international biodiversity issues.
+Publications from UNESCO programs on international biodiversity issues.

 Regional Species Lists, Molluscs: